In the past, many therapists focused primarily on challenges and symptoms of mental health disorders – how to treat “problems.”

 5 Positive Actions That Improves Mental Health

-Tal Ben-Shahar, in his book ‘Happier,’ explained that practicing positivity is the real pursuit of happiness, and it guarantees lifelong satisfaction.
-His works on the science of happiness indicate that we can recraft our lives by some simple positive interventions, such as:
+Ben-Shahar (2007) explained that practicing positivity is the real pursuit of happiness and nurtures lifelong satisfaction.
+His works on the science of happiness indicate that we can recraft our lives with some simple positive interventions, such as:

 1. Counting your blessings

-Making a list of the things that make us happy and the people who mean the most to us brings the meaning of sense and fulfillment in our lives (Diener and Diener, 1996).
-We feel more grateful and lucky immediately.
+Making a list of the things that make us happy and the people who mean the most to us brings a sense of meaning and fulfilment in our lives (Diener & Diener, 1996).

 - List the things that you love doing.
-These are called ‘happiness boosters’ and can be anything from spending time with family, doing crafts, or working.
+These are called ‘happiness boosters’ and can include spending time with family, doing crafts, or working (among others).

 - Think about why you feel blessed when you perform those tasks.

-- Imagine how your life would be in the absence of those things and how you would feel when you can no longer spend time for them.
+- Imagine what life would be like in the absence of those things and how you would feel if you could no longer spend time on them.
 Write your feelings down.

-- Next, ask yourself, how much time do you spend for the happiness boosters and make a list of the things that you think prevent you from doing more of what you love.
+- Next, ask yourself, how much time you spend on the happiness boosters and make a list of the things that you think prevent you from doing more of what you love.

-- Learn from your responses and aim to enhance the happiness boosters by engaging yourself in activities that you love doing.
+- Learn from your responses and aim to enhance the happiness boosters by engaging in activities that you love.

 Negative encounters can teach us plenty of positive life lessons.
-Prof Ben-Shahar, in his works on positive psychology, has repeatedly mentioned that past experiences make a person more resilient to stress, and once we overcome the adversity, we become more appreciative of the life that we have now.
+Ben-Shahar (2007) has found that past experiences make a person more resilient to stress, and once we overcome the adversity, we become more appreciative of the life that we have now.

 3. Practicing gratitude

-Gratitude is a powerful tool for self-enhancement.
-Just by listing the people and the things we are grateful for, or taking a moment to express our thankfulness to someone verbally, we can feel better about ourselves.
-Daily gratitude practices may include gratitude journaling, gratitude visits or gratitude notes, etc.
+Gratitude is a powerful tool.
+Start by listing the people and the things you are grateful for taking a moment to express your thankfulness to someone verbally.
+Daily gratitude practices may include gratitude journaling, gratitude visits, or gratitude notes.

 4. Maintaining a healthy lifestyle

-While it is true that happiness improves lifestyle, research has also proved how a healthy lifestyle can culminate happiness.
-Ben Shahar said that a positive lifestyle acts as a natural healing mechanism.
+While it is true that happiness can improve our lifestyle, research has also proved that a healthy lifestyle can cultivate happiness.
+Ben Shahar (2007) found that a positive lifestyle acts as a natural healing mechanism.

-These positive practices help the body release harmful toxins and function as antidepressants.
-A study on the relationship between psychological well-being and health revealed that individuals who had a better lifestyle (including a healthy diet, good sleep, and regular exercise), showed lesser susceptibility to diseases and psychological distress (McCullough, 2002).
+Individuals who had a healthy lifestyle (including a healthy diet, good sleep, and regular exercise), showed less susceptibility to diseases and psychological distress (Trudel-Fitzgerald et al., 2018).

 5. Monitoring mood

-The mood is the thread that links our thoughts and actions.
-We know how we are feeling from inside by gauging our mood states.
-Positive psychology believes that creating a personal mood chart can be a great way to keep track of the ups and downs in mood and understand why we feel the way we do.
+Mood is the thread that links our thoughts and actions.
+We know how we are feeling by gauging our mood states.
+Creating a personal mood chart can be a great way to keep track of the ups and downs in our mood and understand why we feel the way we do.

-The happiness that we seek outside is already there within us.
+The happiness we seek may already be there within us.
 All we need to do is slow down and take a moment to look for it.